 - 1. Course requirement.
 Students must take 16 graduate philosophy courses (other than 899), at least 8 of which are at the 700 level. - 2.
 Core requirement.
 All Ph.D. students must pass the following core courses, normally within the first two years in the program: Logic (511), Ethics (514 or 527), Epistemology (763), and Metaphysics (764). - 3.
 History requirement.
 All Ph.D. students must pass at least one graduate level course in each of three historical periods. - 4.
 Science requirement.
 All Ph.D. students must pass at least one graduate level course in the philosophy of science. - 5.
 Language requirement.
 A reading knowledge of one foreign language is required of all students.
 When a Ph.D. student's research area demands knowledge of a particular foreign language, the student will be expected to be proficient in that language. - 6.
-In order to be admitted to candidacy for the Ph.D. degree, students (a) must have produced written work of a high standard in their courses, (b) must have demonstrated proficiency in their teaching duties, and (c) must pass a Ph.D.
-Qualifying Examination. - 7.
-Students are also required to pass a two-part Ph.D.
+In order to be admitted to candidacy for the Ph.D. degree, students (a) must have produced written work of a high standard in their courses, (b) must have demonstrated proficiency in their teaching duties, and (c) must have submitted a Doctoral Program of Study to the Graduate School, usually after all or almost all required coursework is done, other than the 12 credit hours of Dissertation Preparation (PHIL 899). - 7.
+Students are required to pass a two-part Ph.D.
 Comprehensive Examination (consisting of both a written and an oral part), and to write and defend a Doctoral Dissertation.